 Some of Melbourne’s contemporary Asian restaurants stick to the classics to a certain degree, such as Flower Drum – which compared to some of the others below might be considered old-school, however, even Flower Drum is experimenting to a certain degree and presenting traditional recipes in a refined contemporary style.

 Some eateries play with pan-Asian fare, cherry-picking the chef’s favourite Asian dishes from many countries within the region.
 Others are recreating traditional dishes using better quality or pointedly local Australian ingredients or produce – from kangaroo to marron – to recreate their Asian favourites or inspirations.

 What we love about the contemporary Asian restaurants is that they strengthen Melbourne’s already strong mid-range dining options.

 These can be casual eating experiences or formal, or both.
 For instance, Flower Drum of a weekend evening becomes a special occasion restaurant, however, eat there mid-week for lunch and you’ll find Asian tourists tucking into food of the quality they can find back home.
 If not better.

-Here’s where you should be eating out in Melbourne if you want to sample the best of the city’s contemporary Asian cuisine restaurants.
+Here’s where you should be eating out in Melbourne if you want to sample the best of Melbourne’s contemporary Asian restaurants.